 - 1. To examine the periodicity of the NEC rate at Copenhagen University Hospital - 2.
 To describe the epidemiology of NEC at the national level - 3.
 To describe the association between gut microbiota and NEC - 4.
-To examine the effect of routine use of probiotics on a) rate of NEC and b) fecal microbiota - 5.
-To evaluate the importance of naso-gastric tube biofilm on early upper GI colonization in preterm infants - 6.
-To reexamine the Bell staging of necrotizing enterocolitis
+To examine the effect of routine use of probiotics - a. on the rate of NEC - b. on the fecal microbiota - 5.
+To develop early diagnostic tools to discriminate simple feeding intolerance from early NEC.